cryptobi/avax-python/README.md

 ## Implement the AVA API in Any Language

-The `spec2py.py` script reads the API specification in `api.spec`, the grammar in `api.tatsu` and generates an AST which can be used to implement the API in any language.
+The `spec2py.py` script reads the API specification in `api.specification`, the grammar in `api.tatsu` and generates an AST which can be used to implement the API in any language.

-If you need to customize the API, the `api.spec` file format is very simple.
+If you need to customize the API, the `api.specification` file format is very simple.

 * An API endpoint begins a new section.
 Leave a blank line after the endpoint:/url/here line.
-* See the provided `api.spec` file and follow the same syntax for function definitions.
+* See the provided `api.specification` file and follow the same syntax for function definitions.
 * Functions can be defined over several lines.
 Don't leave blank lines within a function definition.
 * Leave one blank line after each function definition.